 Precious stones can be extremely hard, especially quartz, sapphire and ruby, and small alterations may be required when setting stones into jewellery.
 No other abrasive will have such an effective impact as a diamond needle file.
-Fine grades such as the 600 and 900 grit are ideal for making these small adjustments.
+Fine grades such as 600 and 900 grit are ideal for making these small adjustments.
 Try a small flat 600 grit file, or a small half round 900 grit for superfine finishes.

 Lucylou designs uses a diamond file to shape and smooth her cabochons, as seen above.

 8. Repivoting clock and watches

-Removing the burrs and wear from pivots is often difficult due to its hardness, especially in French clocks.
+Removing the burrs and wear from pivots is often difficult due to their hardness, especially in French clocks.
 The use of a 600 grit diamond needle file can have the pivot running smoothly in no time at all.

 9. Bevelling cut crystal glasses and filing glass

 We all know it is very easy to chip the rim of your precious crystal glass and due to the cost of replacing one in a set, using a diamond needle file can be far more economical to bevel the lip of the glass.
 It is essential that a 600 grit diamond file is used and a half round shape is by far the most versatile for the contour of the glass.

 The above image shows a glass bottle that has been cut, the edges of which are being filed down with a large square 600 grit diamond file.